 Comprehensive Organizational Assessment & Reports (COAR) Grant Program

+The goal of the COAR program is to strengthen nonprofit infrastructure and leadership.
 Nonprofit organizations grow and mature through a series of stages in their life cycle – from “simple” at start-up through a “moderately complex” growth stage and on to a “highly complex” organization.
 One type of capacity building is the organizational assessment.
 The organizational assessment provides a systematic analysis of the current state of the organization in its key capacity areas.
-It can help the nonprofit leadership and staff take an in-depth look at where it stands in this developmental journey and how it can improve its management and governance practices to sustain and grow its work in the future.
-Moving successfully through these stages requires that organizations not only operate the programs well, but also continue to strengthen other aspects of their structure – from their board and human resources to fundraising and planning.
+The assessment can help nonprofit leadership and staff take an in-depth look at where the organization stands in its developmental journey and how it can improve its management and governance practices to sustain and grow its work in the future.
+Moving successfully through the lifestyle stages requires that organizations not only operate its programs well, but also continue to strengthen other aspects of infrastructure – from board and human resources to fundraising and planning.
 The assessment evaluates strengths as well as areas that need improvement.
-Most importantly, it will guide the organization in developing priorities for making the organization stronger and determine the next steps and action plan that will address the priority issues.
 This work sets the stage for the board and staff to lead the organization to the next level of growth and development in the future.

-MMF approaches this work through a systems-theory, cultural equity lens.
-With the help of a specially trained cohort of consultants experienced in organizational development, the MMF Comprehensive Organizational Assessment & Report (COAR) grant program is available for agencies serving any one of the MMF focus areas.
+MMF approaches this work through a systems-theory lens.
+With the help of a specially trained cohort of consultants experienced in organizational development, the MMF Comprehensive Organizational Assessment & Report (COAR) grant program is available for agencies serving any one of the MMF focus areas, even if not previously funded by MMF.
 These are shorter (4-6 months) capacity building projects designed to jump start change.

 The COAR process includes

-- Preliminary interviews with board chair and senior staff, ED set up the group interview session
+- Preliminary interviews with board chair, Executive Director, and senior staff

 - Other interviews as needed